Group Manager: Logistics - IT-Online

 Our client in the Steel Production industry, has an EE opportunity available for a Group Manager: Logistics.
-This position will be based in the Vanderbijlpark area.
+This position will be based in the Gauteng area.

 Requirements: